Agilefreaks/test_oop/Readme.md

 Starbucks Cluj Iulius Mall, 117.1099
 ```

-## How to run the tests of the application
+## How to run tests for the application

 Open terminal and type the following command: